pho3nixf1re/dotfiles/README.md

 ## Shell dependencies

-These should be setup to install using `rotz install`.
+These should install using `rotz install`.

 - [zshell](https://www.zsh.org/): `brew install zsh`
   - on linux it may be best to use native package then run `chsh -s /path/to/zsh`